 Access and curb cut widths shall be consistent with Table 2-2, "Access Design Specifications," of these Standards.
+Access design for Colorado state highways shall conform to the Colorado State Highway Access Code.
+All other access widths shall be determined using turning templates, as designated by the Director, for a 10 MPH design speed for the largest vehicle expected to use the access on a daily or routine basis.
 The width of each access shall be the minimum width that is necessary to serve the property and use.
 No more than 50 percent of the street frontage shall be occupied by the access driveway, except for access to a cul-de-sac or flag lot.
 All access widths are measured from edge of pavement to edge of pavement (or curb to curb) at the throat of the driveway (or edge of the right-of-way), and are not inclusive of drive cut transitions or curb return radii.